contourpy/contourpy/docs/user_guide/z_corner_mask.rst

 .. warning::

-   If the ``z`` array does not need to be copied then both the ``ContourGenerator`` and your client code have access to the same shared array.
-This means that you can purposefully or accidentally alter the data that the ``ContourGenerator`` is using, which is almost certainly not a good idea!
+   If the ``z`` array does not need to be copied then both the :class:`~contourpy.ContourGenerator` and your client code have access to the same shared array.
+This means that you can purposefully or accidentally alter the data that the :class:`~contourpy.ContourGenerator` is using, which is almost certainly not a good idea!
 Here is an example of this:

    >>> from contourpy import contour_generator
    >>> import numpy as np